modm-io/modm/CONTRIBUTING.md

 ## When in doubt, ask

+The dedicated maintainer of xpcc is [@salkinium](https://github.com/salkinium) and you can always ping him.

 If you want to add a new platform, or other significant functionality, we [ask you to discuss that on the mailing list first](http://mailman.rwth-aachen.de/mailman/listinfo/xpcc-dev).
 We are very open to new suggestions, however, we might have different plans for a particular feature.

 Communication is cheap, implementation is expensive and we don't want to frustrate you.